beyond-all-reason/teiserver/documents/tachyon/types.md

 -- Game/Lobby attributes
 * ready: boolean
-* team_number: integer
+* player_number: integer
-* ally_team_number: integer -- I want to rename this and the previous one to make it less confusing
+* team_number: integer -- I want to rename this and the previous one to make it less confusing
 * team_colour: colour
 * player: boolean
 * bonus: integer, default: 0 -- In spring this is 0-127, here it's an unsigned integer